Research Funding and Fellowships

-Directed action science investigations are funded when the DSP determines that scientific research or advice is clearly defined and needed quickly or if an important opportunity would be lost if the proposal had to go through a lengthy competitive selection process.
+Directed action science investigations are funded when the Delta Science Program determines that scientific research or advice is clearly defined and needed quickly or if an important opportunity would be lost if the proposal had to go through a lengthy competitive selection process.
 View our currently funded directed action science investigations.

 Delta Science Fellows Program